danielarodriguez4/SO-Lab1-20241/README.md

 # Reverse Utility - Operating Systems Lab

-Made by:
+**Made by:**
-Estiven Ospina González
-María Daniela Rodríguez Chacón
+Estiven Ospina González and María Daniela Rodríguez Chacón

 This laboratory practice focuses on the development of a reverse utility program in C as part of the Operating Systems course.
 The main objective is to strengthen programming skills in file handling, dynamic memory management, and error control, while also exploring key system concepts such as: